etherdev/markdown_datafier/README.md

     end

 ## Usage

-I've attempting to design this module to be useful in a few different ways, depending on your needs.
-In each case, you create a server instance targeted at the content directory of your choosing.
-However, how you design your application to both represent your content in Markdown and what you do with the resulting structured data is up to you.
-For instance, you can set it up so that each page of a website is represented by the structure of your Markdown files and subdirectories (look in /spec/fixtures/server_content/ for an example of this).
-Or, you could alternatively use each Markdown file to represent persistence of object data (look in /spec/fixtures/instances/ for an example of this), which could then be used to create objects on another class.

-Set up an instance of your server, passing the relative path to your content directory as shown:
+Set up an instance of your server, passing the path to your content directory as shown:

     server = MyDatafier.new(content_path: "/path/to/content/directory")